New RMCO Report: More Extreme Heat in Fort Collins

 Increases in extreme storms are not just a projection -- although they are projected to get much more frequent with further climate change.
 More extreme storms are a current reality.
 The Rocky Mountain Climate Organization has analyzed this reality in the Midwest, where extreme storms and major flooding are especially common.
 In a report we released last year in partnership with the Natural Resources Defense Council, RMCO documented a half-century trend in the Midwest of extreme storms -- those with three inches or more of precipitation in a day -- doubling.
 To be precise, the statistical trend was a 103 percent increase over 50 years.
 As I said when we released our report, "A threshold may already have been crossed, so that major floods in the Midwest perhaps now should no longer be considered purely natural disasters but instead mixed natural/unnatural disasters."

-Another way in which our report presents the changes in precipitation patterns is in the figure below, which shows the pattern by decade of the frequency of storms of different sizes in the Midwest from 1961 through 2010.
+The figure below from our report presents the pattern by decade of the frequency of storms of different sizes in the Midwest from 1961 through 2010.
 For each size of storm, measured in the amount of precipitation per day, the columns show the changes in the average annual frequency of those storms by decade, from 1961-1970 on the left to 2001-2010 on the right, compared to the average frequency in 1961-1990.
 Small storms are unchanged, moderate storms increased, large storms increased even more, and extreme storms went up the most.
 The most recent decade averaged 52 percent more extreme storms than the baseline period.
 The increase in extreme storms has meant more destructive flooding.

 This extreme weather is one of the most serious risks of climate change.
 This risk, like many others, can be reduced both by controlling emissions and so dialing back climate change, and by preparing for the greater changes we may still face in the future.
 Read more here.